microsoft/MicroHack/03-Azure/01-01-App Innovation/01_AppServicetoContainerApps/walkthrough/challenge-2/solution.md

 ![image](./img/challenge-2-newworkflow.jpg)

 Search for *.NET* in the search bar to create the workflow from a template.
-Chose the *.NET* template (not to be confused with the *.NET Desktop*) and click *configure*:
+Choose the *.NET* template (not to be confused with the *.NET Desktop*) and click *configure*:

 ![image](./img/challenge-2-createworkflow.jpg)